 - Food coloring

-- Firm molds, plastic container, muffin tin etc. anything firm small container should work well.
+- Bath bomb molds, plastic container, muffin tin etc. anything firm small container should work well.

 - Combine the dry ingredients in a large bowl and mix well.